xinwu74/xinwu74.github.io/index.md

 ii.
 Life was like a box of chocolates 🍫.
 You never know what you're going to get.

-❤️ I like running 🏃‍♀️, eating 🐮, traveling 🏝, and bicycling 🚴.
+iii. ❤️ I like running 🏃‍♀️, eating 🐮, traveling 🏝, and bicycling 🚴.

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *wu1351658806[at]163[dot]com*